 Traffic: 1758 users (exactly the same as last update)

 Earnings: US$202 (up from US$41 – $150 of this is from a sponsored post)

 Looking for a list of exactly what to do for blogging success?

-Keep a look out for Build Blog Freedom Fast Track, my new ten-week program which opens in February.
-This will step you through everything you need to do to make SEO and affiliate marketing work on your blog.
+Join SEO Fast Track, my new SEO program.
+This will step you through everything you need to do to make SEO work on your blog.

 How is my blog progressing at 15 months?